Location: Queen Land, Bexford Bethanna.

 The brightness of the bulb lightening the room surprised him.
 The power source for the bulb was the same source for the security mechanism used to open the entrance and it worked differently from the electricity source of the whole house.
 Henry was impressed that the cells had remain strong even after having not being charged for over six months.

 The room he entered into was a small one with an area of only six squared metres.
-Close to the walls were hung few guns of different sizes and boxes of bullets , on another side, five labelled briefcases placed on each other were laid on a small opened cupboard.
+Close to the walls were he hung few guns of different sizes and boxes of bullets , on another side, five labelled briefcases placed on each other were laid on a small opened cupboard.
 He moved first towards the briefcases.
 He touched the one in the middle and pulled it out from the rest.
-He checked the label to be sure of what he took out before he turned towards the gun, his eyes search round to make a decision of which one to choose.
+He checked the label to be sure of what he took out before he turned towards the gun, his eyes search around to make a decision of which one to choose.

 This part of the house was his secret room, even Sarah never knew about it.
 He had kept the room for emergency cases when he needed to use a weapon and he couldn’t return to the FOX office to get, either because of not wanting to be traced there or not wanting to make the request from the FOX management.
 And though the weapons he had were not as sophisticated as the ones he could get from the FOX office, they were still good and useful for an emergency.